FREQUENTLY ASKED QUESTIONS FOR ONLINE STUDENTS

 - Login page: http://wvc.instructure.com

-- Default password: The first six characters of your last name in lower cases, with no punctuation.
-Example would be: Johnson=johnso, Lee = leelee, O'Reilly=oriell.
+- Default password: The first six letters of your last name in lower case, with no punctuation.
+If your last name is less than 6 letters, repeat it up to 6 letters.
+Example, if last name is Johnson=johnso, Lee = leelee, O'Reilly=oriell, King=kingki

 3. Do I need an e-mail account to take an online course?